open-telemetry/opentelemetry-go-contrib/sdk/dynamicconfig/example/README.md

 import "go.opentelemetry.io/contrib/sdk/dynamicconfig/metric/controller/push"
 ```

-It's use is almost identical to the push controller available from the Go SDK.
+Its use is almost identical to the push controller available from the Go SDK.
 The crucial difference is that the constructor takes an additional argument
 that represents the address of the configuration service.
 For example: